mikenguyen13/mlpy/.ipynb_checkpoints/4-workflow-checkpoint.md

 	* Server: REST & GRPC interfaces
 	* UI: manage and visualize workflows, artifacts, logs, resource usages analytic, etc.
 	* Python and Java SDKS

+## Agile Data Science

+ * Agile is a work management technique that uses time-limited iterations to complete tasks.
+ * Sprint: 1-4 week cycle delivering working increment (i.e., output that can be tested).
+ * Story: single unit of work completed within a sprint
+ * Epic: collection of related stories

+## Hydra & hydrazen

+ * Standardize the process of designing your project
+ * Make your project configurable
+     * Configure deeply-nested parameters
+     * Change algorithms and models robustly
+ * Make your code reproducible (leave breadcrumb)
+ * Enable **scalable** workflow

+Can be used for creating games